ShuyanGuo/forensics/README.txt

 8. Three pictures named a15.jpg, a16.jpg, a17.jpg were deleted in /home/alejanro.
 From the .bash.history file in /home/stefani we also knew that a note.txt was deleted.

-9. There are 14 pictures found in /home/alejandro.
+9. There are 14 pictures found in /home/alejandro, not including the three photos he deleted.

 10. Yes.
 We found the file /home/root/lockbox.txt is an encryted zip archive file rather than a text file.
 Using the password we guessed - gaga, we successfully extracted the zip file and found a video of Lady Gaga's performance.